rfeinberg3/ecomAssistant/README.md

 ### Method

 1. **Developing the Knowledge Base**:
-  - Data Collection: Knowledge base developed with open-source ecommerce datasets, namely `TrainingDataPro/asos-e-commerce-dataset`.
+  - Data Collection: Knowledge base developed with open-source ecommerce datasets, `TrainingDataPro/asos-e-commerce-dataset` for example.
   - Data Organization: Organized the knowledge base into a collection of documents (strings) for ColBERT’s Indexer.
-(See the `RAG` directory containing the `DataCollator` class for details.)
+(See the `ecomAssistant` directory containing the `DataCollator` class for details.)
   - Data Indexing: Used ColBERT’s Indexer to process and index the collection, making it searchable.
     - This was done on Google Colab as GPU support is needed for indexing.
 See the `ColBERT_eAS_Indexing.ipynb` notebook for specifics on the indexing process.
     - The index files can be saved and used later with the Searcher in a dedicated retrieval script.